 As with many jobs, preparation is key to fitting stair carpets.
 That starts with making an accurate measurement of how much carpet you need.

 When you fit the carpet and find you don’t have enough, there’s very little you can do.
-That’s why our method relies on the idea of measuring twice and cutting once.
+That’s why our method relies on measuring twice and cutting once.